 State-of-the-art onboard diving equipment includes nitrox, which enables experienced divers to enjoy more time exploring the region’s exceptional dive sites.
 New divers have the opportunity to gain PADI certification under the guidance of a certified instructor.

 Amandira’s crew of 13 includes a private chef and waiters, a dive master and a spa therapist, each of whom is accomplished at providing intuitive, seamless service.
 Experienced guides accompany guests onshore and can arrange kayaking and hiking expeditions.
 Amandira caters to weddings, honeymoons and other special events.
-For the ultimate Indonesian odyssey, book Amandira in tandem with its sister yacht Amanikan to host a private party of 16.
+For the ultimate Indonesian odyssey, book Amandira in tandem to host a private party of 16.

 An expedition to one of the planet’s most diverse landscapes – where the Pacific and Indian Oceans meet.
 The Raja Ampat islands encompass more than 40,000 square kilometres of unparalleled marine life and thousands of islands, cays and shoals cloaked in tropical jungle.
 The itinerary can be adjusted to suit preferences, both before arrival and once underway.

 Relax amid spectacular views of rainforest-covered Batanta and coral-fringed Kri.
-The voyage on Amanikan or Amandira begins from Sorong, cruising toward Mioskon for the first night.
+The voyage on Amandira begins from Sorong, cruising toward Mioskon for the first night.

 Mioskon and its reefs, in view at daybreak, offer some of Raja Ampat’s best dives.
 Cruise to Yanggefo along the Wiageo coastline for lunch, followed by an afternoon of snorkelling, diving and kayaking in the mangrove paradise.